hashicorp/consul/website/source/docs/agent/http.html.markdown

 by using the `X-Consul-Token` request header or the `token` querystring parameter.
 The request header takes precedence over the default token, and the querystring parameter takes precedence over everything.

+## <a id="translate_header"></a>Translated Addresses

+Consul 0.7 added the ability to translate addresses in HTTP response based on the configuration setting for [`translate_wan_addrs`](/docs/agent/options.html#translate_wan_addrs).
+In order to allow clients to know if address translation is in effect, the `X-Consul-Translate-Addresses` header will be added if translation is enabled, and will have a value of `true`.
+If translation is not enabled then this header will not be present.